austindatamanagement/RetailDemo/LabGuide400.md

 ![](./images/300/expand.png)

--   Now click on Analytics URL which redirects you to a new page.
+-   Now click on **Oracle Analytics Cloud URL** which redirects you to a new page.
+Save this web page link for future use.

 ![](./images/300/OACURL.png)